g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 **Test-time SC and linguistic calibration**

-We have closely re-read this passage, and are not sure exactly the headline the reviewer is refer to; no statements read or paraphrase as "this signal is uniquely useful".
+We have closely re-read this passage, and are unsure the headline the reviewer is referring to; no statements read or paraphrase as "this signal is uniquely useful".
 We also would not argue that other well-calibrated signals would not also be helpful, as this is the central idea of linguistic calibration.
 We state the basis of our comparison in lines 323-325, which is the same set of unsupervised baselines that we use through the paper.

 For completeness, we have run a test-time self-consistency baseline.
 Please see below for results averaged across models.
 This signal also improves the decision-maker's calibration, as compared to the more uncalibrated baselines.
 We will include these results in our final paper.